todorpopov/buff163-distributed-scraping-system/README.md

  - Microservices, distributed systems and systems design
  - gRPC and Protocol Buffers
  - RabbitMQ and message queues
- - Angular and frontend in general.
+ - Angular and frontend in general
  - Orchestration using Kubernetes and Helm